-SD Worx European Conference 2018: Top Five Lessons on Implementing GDPR-Reading time: 3 Minutes
+SD Worx European Conference 2018: Top Five Lessons on Implementing GDPR

 In February, SD Worx hosted its European Conference 2018 at Hilton on Park Lane, London, with over 800 attendees and 30 expert speakers.
 One of the sessions, titled ‘How to be internationally compliant in a digital world’, was hosted by Gert Beeckmans, chief risk and security officer SD Worx, and Frank Rudolf, director of payroll at PAREXEL.
 Here are their top five lessons on implementing GDPR:

 Don’t dive too deep into technicalities.
 Take a dual approach: (1) IT and systems (2) organisation.
 HR and payroll managers should take a lead on creating awareness of GDPR within the organisation, providing employee training on data privacy, helping to create corporate policies and standard operational procedures and giving guidance.
 GDPR is all about the rights of individuals and their data and the way organisations manage and protect that data.

 Senior management should publicly acknowledge the fact GDPR is coming into force and drive through the organisation the idea of getting ready for it.
 The CEO should own this, while delegating down tasks and responsibilities.

 3. GDPR rights are balanced with the rights of the organisation

 While there are heavier penalties for non-compliance, new rights to data portability and erasure (the right to be forgotten) and the need to specify a data retention period, this must be balanced with other legislative requirements, such as employment law.
 Make sure you check with relevant colleagues before making data changes.

 4. You are not alone